 - and checking their credit files;

 - consumer information, including where to find public and nonprofit resources for consumer assistance and learning applicable consumer protection laws and regulations.

-Before the debtor can receive his discharge, he will have to file the Form B-23, Debtor's Certification of Completion of Instructional Course Concerning Financial Management.
+Before the debtor can receive his discharge, he must file the Form B-23, Debtor's Certification of Completion of Instructional Course Concerning Financial Management.
 A Chapter 7 debtor will not receive a discharge until this form is filed, and if the Chapter 13 debtor does not submit this form before his last payment, then he will not receive a discharge and his case will be dismissed.
-The debtor can re-open the case to file Form B-23, but he will have to pay an additional filing bankruptcy fee.
+The debtor can re-open the case to file Form B-23, but he must pay an additional filing bankruptcy fee.

 Cost of Debtor Education

 The BAPCPA requires that providers charge reasonable fees and provide their services without regard to a client's ability to pay.
 Neither the statute nor the Trustee Program's interim final rule provide specific criteria for what constitutes a â€œreasonable feeâ€ or â€œclient's ability to pay.â€ However, debtor education sessions typically cost about $50 or less — about the same amount as credit counseling.

 Providers have varying policies for determining a client's ability to pay the fee.
 Some providers, according to a recent report, used as their threshold a percentage of the poverty line or other criteria, such as whether the client received legal aid or disability benefits.
 The 3 largest providers used the following criteria: